Rafael3226/adere-challenge/README.md

 ### Problem Caching

-The script now stores previously solved problems and their answers:
+The script stores verified correct problem solutions:
 - Each problem text is hashed to create a unique identifier
+- Only correct answers are stored in the cache (verified by the API)
 - The formula, answer, and timestamp are saved to the SQLite database
 - When a problem is encountered again, the cached answer is used immediately
 - This eliminates the need to recalculate solutions for repeat problems